The Legend of Kyrandia: Hand of Fate

-The Legend of Kyrandia: Book Two - Hand of Fate is a 2D point-and-click adventure game, developed by Westwood Studios and published by Virgin Interactive Entertainment in 1993.
-It is the sequel to the 1992 video game The Legend of Kyrandia, and the second game of the Fables & Fiends series.
+The Legend of Kyrandia: Book Two - Hand of Fate is a 2D point-and-click adventure game, developed by Westwood Studios and published by Virgin Interactive Entertainment in 1993 for MS-DOS.
+Verions for the FM Towns and PC-98 were published in 1995.
+It is the sequel The Legend of Kyrandia (1992) and the second game of the Fables & Fiends series.
 The game focuses on the story of a young alchemist and magician saving the kingdom of Kyrandia from being wiped from existence.

-The game focuses on more whimsical humor than its predecessor and features more complex puzzles using the game's interface, and proved a commercial success following its launch.
-Hand of Fate was praised for improving on the game's style of puzzles, but criticized for its short length.
-A sequel titled Malcolm's Revenge was released in 1994.
-GOG.com released an emulated version of both for Microsoft Windows and Mac OS X in 2013.
+There's more focus on whimsical humor than its predecessor, and it has more complex puzzles.
+It was a commercial success, but was criticized for its short length.
+A sequel, Malcolm's Revenge, was released in 1994.
+GOG.com released an emulated version of both for Windows and Mac OS X in 2013.

 Gameplay

-The cauldron located on the main interface provided a unique aspect to the gameplay, allowing players to make different potions to resolve puzzles encountered in the game.
+The cauldron on the main interface allows players to make potions to resolve puzzles.

-Players assume the role of Zanthia, a young magic user, who explore lands to solve puzzles and progress the story.
+Players assume the role of Zanthia, a young magic user, who explores lands to solve puzzles and progress the story.
 Like its predecessor, Hand of Fate does not operate with verb-command system, but a more simplified point-and click mechanic which can be used to interact with objects and people in each location.
 Objects can be stored in the inventory - which has more space for items than the previous game - with the option to drop objects in a location for later use.

 Players can create potions using a cauldron in the interface, once acquired, but only by using the right objects to make them, with each potion varying in the amount of doses they get to use; the cauldron can be emptied before all doses are used if another potion is required.
 Additional recipes can be acquired by finding missing spell pages during the game.
 Unlike its predecessor, the player cannot retain all the items they find when moving forward; only certain items are retained for later use.
 As with the first game, there are hazardous situations that, if not handled correctly, can lead to an automatic game over, forcing players to start anew or reload a previous save file.